gitlabhq/gitlabhq/doc/web_hooks/web_hooks.md

 - _the `project.ssh_url` key is deprecated in favor of the `project.git_ssh_url` key_
 - _the `project.http_url` key is deprecated in favor of the `project.git_http_url` key_

-Project web hooks allow you to trigger an URL if new code is pushed or a new issue is created.
+Project webhooks allow you to trigger an URL if new code is pushed or a new issue is created.

-You can configure web hooks to listen for specific events like pushes, issues or merge requests.
-GitLab will send a POST request with data to the web hook URL.
+You can configure webhooks to listen for specific events like pushes, issues or merge requests.
+GitLab will send a POST request with data to the webhook URL.

-Web hooks can be used to update an external issue tracker, trigger CI builds, update a backup mirror, or even deploy to your production server.
+Webhooks can be used to update an external issue tracker, trigger CI builds, update a backup mirror, or even deploy to your production server.

 ## SSL Verification